rutkinj/reading-notes/code-201/class-09.md

 ## I want to know more about

+- I want to figure out how to implement a simple search function as a form.
 - bubbling and capturing: what is the purpose of this? maybe I missed something.